One of the most common questions we get asked at FUTURE WOMAN is “is my menstrual cycle normal?”

 If you’re noticing a shorter luteal phase, we’d recommend testing estrogen, progesterone and also other markers like cortisol (to see if stress is a contributing factor).

-5 tips to get a normal menstrual cycle
+3 tips to restore a normal menstrual cycle

-3. Track your cycle.
-Sign up to our newsletter or complete the symptom checker below to receive our FREE cycle tracking guide.
+- Track your cycle.
+Download our FREE cycle tracking guide.
 This 23-page guide will show you how to track ovulation, menstruation and cycle length, as well as key symptoms and hormone imbalances to look out for.

-4. Test your hormones.
+- Test your hormones.
 Testing your hormones using our comprehensive, dried urine hormone testing can reveal the underlying hormone imbalances that are contributing to your symptoms.
 We don’t just look at hormone production, but also hormone balance and hormone metabolism to provide a complete picture of your hormone health.
-Compare our hormone tests.
+Check out our Advanced Hormone Test.